-Gerringong may be small (population 4,000).
-But what it lacks in size, it more than achieves in personality – and seaside drama.
+Gerringong may be small (population 4,000), but what it lacks in size, it more than achieves in personality and seaside charm.
 On a headland webbed with the inland waterways of Werri Gully, this NSW South Coast town unites calm coves with surf beaches, rolling farmland with rugged escarpments.
-Choose from memorable wining and dining, kayaking and golf, just find a spot on the sand to look for whales, an equally favourable option.
+Choose from memorable wining and dining, kayaking and golf, or just find a spot on the sand to look for whales.

-A classic Aussie beach town, Gerringong life revolves around its main Werri Beach.
-And what a stretch of sand it is, set on a spit and bordered by Werri Gully on one side, and the Pacific Ocean on the other.
+A classic Aussie beach town, Gerringong life revolves around its main beach, Werri Beach.
+Set on a long stretch of sand, its split and bordered by Werri Lagoon on one side, and the Pacific Ocean on the other.
 Patrolled by lifeguards in warmer months, the beach draws swimmers and surfers alike, with reliable point breaks found at either end of the sand.

-Hundreds of ocean-fed rock pools stud the State’s coastlines.
-Among the most alluring is Ourie Pool, at the southern end of Werri Beach.
+Hundreds of ocean-fed rock pools stud the state’s coastlines.
+Among the most alluring is Ourie Pool, located at the southern end of Werri Beach.
 Chiselled into the rock shelf and sporting a concrete floor, the waterhole also features a handy wading pool for children.

 Meanwhile near Cooke Park, Boat Harbour Rock Pool is set amid natural rock foundations, its watery playground offering shimmering views over the headland.
 Dry off, and make the most of barbecue facilities, picnic tables and a children’s playground – a neighbourhood favourite.